-Eyewitness: Murder Suspect Licks Blood From Hand Same Day Fort Smith Couple Found Slain
+Eyewitness: Murder Suspect Licks Blood From Hand Day Before Fort Smith Couple Found Slain

-FORT SMITH (KFSM) — A Fort Smith man linked to a double homicide played basketball the day police found a couple dead in their home, allegedly telling a man on the basketball court that he would eat the man's blood.
+FORT SMITH (KFSM) — A Fort Smith man linked to a double homicide played basketball the day before police found a couple dead in their home, allegedly telling a man on the basketball court that he would eat the man's blood.

 Lewis Shores, 19, was arrested Wednesday (Sept.
 5) after an hours-long manhunt in Booneville.

-Note: Editor's Note: A previous version of this story said Stokes was playing basketball on Tuesday when he was actually playing basketball on Monday.